GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 places like the Extensions page.

 Create an `images` folder and place the icons inside.
-You can download the icons on [Github][github-rt-icons].
+You can download the icons on [GitHub][github-rt-icons].
 Next, add the highlighted code to your manifest to declare icons:

 ```json/2-7
 {